Can Bad Credit Affect Your Utility Bills?

 One form of this is a “letter of guarantee” from someone who agrees to take over your payments if you do not make them.
-This is similar to having someone cosign a loan if you cannot qualify for it on your own.
-Alternatively, the utility company may require a deposit.
+This is similar to having someone cosign a loan or bank account if you cannot qualify for one on your own.

 How do utility deposits work?

 And how big can these deposits get?
-Chilsen offers an exact amount:
+Chilsen offers an amount codified in many state laws:

 “It’s one-sixth of your annual bill, or if you don’t have a usage history at the property, one-sixth of the property’s previous annual bill.
 For commercial customers, it’s one-third.”